nautobot/nautobot-lab/README.md

 Building the container yourself isn't needed to get up and running quickly.
 The image is hosted on Docker Hub for public consumption, and you can download and start it with a single command.

-By default, the `naubotbot-lab` Docker container creates a default superuser.
-The default superuser credentials can be found inthe `Dockerfile`.
+By default, the `naubotbot-lab` Docker container creates a default Super User.
+The default Super User credentials can be found in the `Dockerfile`.
+Since the Super User Account is created when the Docker container is built, the credentials can only be changed after logging into Nautobot Lab.

 ```shell
 % grep SUPERUSER Dockerfile